-- A short description of what has been accomplished, and the team process; - Challenges with a focus on applied research: recommendations or proposed solutions to the proposed problem. - Challenges with a focus on theoretical research: new insights the team gathered on the topic, contributing to the already existing knowledge and the added value of this knowledge.
+Challenges with a focus on applied research will focus on presenting their recommendations or proposed solutions to the proposed problem.
+Challenges with a focus on theoretical research will focus on presenting the added value of the new insights they gathered on the topic, contributing to the already existing knowledge.